madvic2019/Raspberry-Photo-Frame/README.md

 # Photo Frame for the Raspberry Pi

 I took the PictureFrame program from pi3d demos (https://github.com/pi3d/pi3d_demos) and added geo tagging support.

 The images are shown with text information: Location and Date of capture, if available.

-The GPS coordinates are extracted from EXIF metadata, and converted to location name using online service GeoNames (using geopy wrapper)
+GPS coordinates are extracted from EXIF metadata, then converted to location name using online service GeoNames (using geopy wrapper)
+You need to set up an account (free) in www.geonames.org